Affine Deligne-Lusztig varieties via the double Bruhat graph II: Iwahori-Hecke algebra: Introduction

 In the previous article \cite{Schremmer2023_orbits}, we showed that the same main questions can also be answered, in some cases, using the combinatorial notion of a double Bruhat graph.
 This is an explicitly described finite graph, introduced by Naito--Watanabe \cite[Section~5.1]{Naito2017} in order to describe periodic $R$-polynomials.
 Following a result of Görtz--Haines--Kottwitz--Reumann \cite[Section~6]{Goertz2006} comparing affine Deligne--Lusztig varieties with certain intersections in the affine flag variety, we showed that the double Bruhat graph appears naturally as a way to encode certain subvarieties of the affine flag variety.

 Write $x = wt^\mu\in\widetilde W,v\in W$, and assume that a regularity condition of the form

 is satisfied.
 Assume moreover that the group $G$ is split over $F$.
 Then \crossRef{Corollary~}{cor:superregularADLV} shows that the questions of nonemptiness, dimension and top dimensional irreducible components are determined by the set of paths from $v$ to $wv$ in the double Bruhat graph that are increasing with respect to some fixed reflection order $\prec$ and of weight $\mu^{\dom} - \nu(b)$.
-Our first main result states that this set of paths determines the full class polynomial, and that the assumption of a split group can be removed. \begin{theorem}[{Cf.\ Theorem~\ref{thm:classPolynomialViaDbg}}] Let $x = w\varepsilon^\mu\in\widetilde W,v\in W$ and $\mathcal O\subseteq \widetilde W$ such that a regularity condition of the form
+Our first main result states that this set of paths determines the full class polynomial, and that the assumption of a split group can be removed. \begin{theorem}[{Cf.\ Theorem~\ref{thm:classPolynomialViaDbg}}] Assume that the group $G$ is quasi-split.
+Let $x = w\varepsilon^\mu\in\widetilde W,v\in W$ and $\mathcal O\subseteq \widetilde W$ such that a regularity condition of the form

 is satisfied.
 Then the class polynomial $f_{x,\mathcal O}$ can be expressed in terms of paths in the double Bruhat graph from $v$ to $\sigma(wv)$ that are increasing with respect to some fixed reflection order.
 For a suitable parametrization of the Iwahori--Hecke algebra as an algebra over the polynomial ring $\mathbb Z[Q]$ (Definition~\ref{def:IHAlgebra}), the class polynomial is explicitly given by